microsoft/BotBuilder-V3/Connector/getting-started.md

 3. Once you've gone through the steps here, return to the channel page on the dev portal, click the checkbox for the channel you chose (if you haven't already), and hit "save changes".

 That's the end of configuration - your Bot is ready for your users.
 They will have their own steps to follow to give the Bot permission to participate in their group/channel or get connection details like the SMS phone number or e-mail.
 They can do this in the Bot Directory page for your Bot.
 The link to this is at the top of the Bot Details page in the dev portal.
 They also can find your Bot by searching by name in the Bot Directory.

-The next section will cover how your users can add the Bot to a conversation.